sema0205/SandpileModel/README.md

 The initial state and the size of the grid is specified.

-The size of the grid can change during the process *

 The implementation is a console application, which supports the following command-line arguments:

 **-l, --length**   - the length of the grid (guaranteed to fit in uint16_t)